labarlab-emorep/func_model/README.md

 ## fsl_map
-This sub-package is written to be executed on labarserv2 and serves to generate a file in MNI coordinate space from an array of values.
+This sub-package is written to be executed on the lab server and serves to generate a file in MNI coordinate space from an array of values.
 Specifically, the output of [fsl_extract](#fsl_extract)  is used as the input for classification, which in turn generates a binary table where 1 indicates the coordinate/voxel/feature contributed significantly to classification.
 This table is stored at `db_emorep.tbl_plsda_binary_*` and the selected values are used to reconstruct a binary cluster map in MNI space.

 Maps can be made for different task names:
 * `movies`: Generate a map from the classifier trained on the movie task